impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

     ;;
 ```

-We can go faster this time around, since we can assume that this block of code does the same thing in `bash` that the previous block of code does in `fish`.
+We can go faster this time around, since we can assume that this block of code does the same thing in Bash that the previous block of code does in `fish`.

 ##### If `RBENV_VERSION_OLD` is set